 Real-time monitoring of grain size and concentration in ore slurries

 The extraction of raw minerals begins with the mining of rich ores, which are then cut up in crushers and grinders.
 The pieces of rock initially weighing tonnes are ground down to a few tenths of a millimetre.
-This grinding process, which often covers six to eight decimal orders of magnitude of the particle size, is carried out in several steps.
+This grinding process, which often covers six decimal orders of magnitude of the particle size, is carried out in several steps.
 Classic crushers are used for the coarse grinding process.
 The primary and secondary grinding takes place in autogenous (AG) or semi-autogenous (SAG) mills and in ball or rod mills.
 If the raw material is sufficiently finely distributed, it is classified in wet-chemical flotation cells according to reusable material and waste rock (residual mineral).
 The material substrate obtained is called concentrate.